 Studies suggest, lack of emotional support results in failure to move past one’s fears.
 Consequently, adults living with childhood trauma keep revisiting their past, getting stuck in an endless loop of recurrent mental distress that doesn’t let them heal.

 Adults living with past trauma are more susceptible to developing a multitude of mental health disorders.
 Children have a harder time moving past traumatic situations and the helplessness, sadness, and confusion may linger.
-Such feelings, if not resolved, can develop into anxiety disorders, chronic stress, suicide and suicidal thoughts, depression, and post-traumatic stress disorder (PTSD).
+Such feelings, if not resolved, can develop into anxiety disorders, chronic stress, suicide, suicidal thoughts, depression, and post-traumatic stress disorder (PTSD).

 Traumatic events can change the way one perceives situations and people.
 It can also impact the way one feels about themselves.
 It can shatter one’s confidence in others as well as themselves along with inducing feelings of helplessness and hopelessness that prevent the person from moving on from their tragic past.
 Feelings of guilt, shame, and low self-esteem are also among the signs of childhood trauma in adults